Blog Post Updated on: May 31, 2022.

 In this post, you will learn…

-- What steps you need to take before you begin your screen room project
+- The steps you need to take before you begin your screen room project.

 The Benefits of a Screened-in Porch

-There are numerous benefits to turning your deck into a screen room, including increasing the value of your home and added protection from the elements.
+There are numerous benefits to turning your deck into a screen room, including increasing the value of your home and protecting you and your family from the elements.

 Increase the Value of Your Home

 Converting your uncovered deck to a screened-in porch can increase the value of your home.
 A deck can only be used if the weather permits, while a screen room is more versatile and appealing.
 If you do plan on selling your home in the future, this feature will also appeal to a large number of buyers.
 Keep in mind, however, that a screened-in porch will not add to the square footage of your home.
 Usually, when you are looking at a home’s square footage, you are looking at the gross living area.
 This includes the rooms in the house that are above grade, heated, cooled, and ventilated.
 This usually does not include garages, basements, or screened porches.

 A deck typically does not have a roof, so you are at the mercy of the wind, sun, and rain.
 With a screened-in porch, you are protected from the sun and can often use the space when it’s raining, as long as the weather isn’t severe.
 Although a screen room isn’t made to be heated or cooled, you can still enjoy the passing breeze on temperate days.
 With a screened-in porch, you’ll also be able to enjoy the outdoors without the nuisance of bugs.
 Pesky insects can put a damper on your outdoor festivities, especially if they are biting you!
 A screened-in porch allows you to enjoy the beauty of the outdoors without having to worry about any insects ruining your fun.